-Distribution: East of the Cascades in Washington; British Columbia south to California, east to Montana and Nevada.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Montana and Nevada.

-Habitat: Dry open forests and hills, low to moderate elevations.
+Habitat: Dry open forests, hillsides, grasslands and sagebrush, low to moderate elevations.

 Conservation Status: Not of concern